nats-io/nats.net/docs/documentation/jetstream/consume.md

     // Process message
     await msg.AckAsync();

-    // loop never exits unless there is an error or a break }
+    // loop never ends unless there is an error or a break }
 ```

 ## Handling Exceptions

-While consuming messages (using next, fetch or consume methods) there are several scenarios where exception might be
+While consuming messages (using next, fetch or consume methods) there are several scenarios where exceptions might be
 thrown by the client library, for example:

 * Consumer is deleted by another application or operator
 * Connection to NATS server is interrupted (mainly for next and fetch methods, consume method can recover)
-* Client request for the next batch is invalid
+* Client pull request is invalid
 * Account permissions have changed
 * Cluster leader changed